-Rev Dr Kate Coleman is founding director of Next Leadership.
-She has over 30 years of leadership experience in the church, charity and voluntary sectors and is a mentor and coach to leaders.
-Kate recently completed a term as Chair of the Evangelical Alliance Council (2012-2014), is a former president of the Baptist Union of Great Britain (2006-2007), and a Baptist Minister.
+Rev Dr Kate Coleman has over 30 years of leadership experience in the church, charity and voluntary sectors and is a mentor and coach to leaders.
+Kate is a former Chair of the Evangelical Alliance Council (2012-2014), is a former president of the Baptist Union of Great Britain (2006-2007), and a Baptist Minister.

 The Right Revd David Williams studied Social Policy at Bristol University and, after some years working with CMS in Kenya, trained for the ordained ministry at Wycliffe Hall, Oxford.
 He worked for twelve years in Sheffield, both as a Vicar and also as Chaplain to Aldine House Secure Unit.
-He has lived in Hampshire since 2001 first as Vicar of Christ Church where one of WTC’s first Hubs was established, and as Bishop of Basingstoke since 2014.
-HE has had a long-term commitment to lay and ordained training.
-His church opened one of the first WTC Hubs.
+He has lived in Hampshire since 2001, first as Vicar of Christ Church, Winchester, and as Bishop of Basingstoke since 2014.
+David has a long-term commitment to lay and ordained training, and while he was at Christ Church, the church opened one of WTC’s first Hubs there.

 David grew up in Uganda and retains strong links with East Africa, with a particular commitment to the Democratic Republic of Congo.
 He has made several strategic visits to the DRC and is the emissary of the Archbishop of Congo in the UK.
 Together with his son, Mark, he completed two long motorbike journeys across Eastern and Central Africa in 2010 and 2012.
 He has sailed dinghies and larger yachts since he was ten.
 He has just bought a 1938 wooden sailing yacht called ‘Sard’ with a tender called ‘Sardine’.